 The poetry is moving and powerful, so powerful it’s scary.
 If you believe it literally, then there is plenty to be scared of, for who lives but does not sin?

 But what if you don’t?
 Remember it's poetry, and poetry doesn’t need to be taken literally.
 Immerse yourself in the experience without asking if the True Judge sits on high and writes in a book.
 Like many of the other piyutim (prayer-poems) set in the Heavenly Court, Un’taneh tokef is a powerful invitation for guided imagery, an opportunity to see ourselves as vulnerable, without actually being in danger.
 “Who will live and who will die, who by fire and who by water?”
 Don’t take it literally.
-Even without believing that the Holy One decided that 44 specific people would burn to death on Mt.
-Carmel or 15,782 others would perish in an earthquake and tsunami in Japan, the poetry works.
+Even without believing that the Holy One decided who would be overtaken by storm surge or crushed under the rubble of an earthquake , the poetry works.
 Answer each question, “I will.”